← Blog

 The leaderboard keeps your personal best.
 Submit everything — your score can only go up, and seeing where you rank globally is part of the feedback loop that drives improvement.

 Ready to test your technique?
-Play Perfect Circle · See the leaderboard
+Play the Perfect Circle game · See the leaderboard